 Are there fees that come with refinancing federal loans?

-There might be fees that come with refinancing your federal student loans, depending on the lender.
+You might have to pay fees when refinancing your federal student loans, depending on the lender.
 Some common fees include:

 - Origination fees